 Ripe banana adds sweetness and, along with a little yogurt, makes the mixture creamy.
 I love using kefir for smoothies since it’s extra easy to pour and mix, but any yogurt will do, including non-dairy varieties.

 Frozen fruit gives the drink the best texture, but you can use fresh fruit, too.
 Just add a scoop of ice cubes to make it nice and cold.

 This recipe is made with enough fruit to get a big blender going, but you should be able to squeeze it into a single-serving blender, too.
-If you’re in need of a new blender, here is a list of the best blenders of 2021.
+If you’re in need of a new blender, here is a list of the best blenders.

 Use Ripe Bananas

 My favorite ingredient to use in smoothies is frozen, ripe banana.
 When I say ripe, I mean lots of spots, a bit mushy, and riper than most people like to eat fresh.